prettyleaf/autoexec/README.md

     D:\Steam\steamapps\common\Apex Legends\cfg
     ```
 - Please make sure you have checked the "Read-only" box in the file properties before launching the game.
+- Also try importing [videoconfig](https://github.com/Rockstar234/videoconfig) to prevent problems with your one
 ## Start-up commands

 - You may also use some additional commands to improve perfomance